25% State Tax Credit

 To be eligible a building must listed individually in the National Register of Historic Places, be certified as a contributing property in a National Register-listed historic district, or be designated a Mississippi Landmark.
 Not-for-profit entities are ineligible.
-In order for owner occupied dwellings to be eligible for the Mississippi Historic Preservation Tax Incentive, the dwelling must be a designated National Historic Landmark.

 A project’s rehabilitation expenditures must exceed $5,000 or 50% of the total basis of the building.
 The basis is the purchase price, less the cost of land, plus improvements already made, minus depreciation already taken.

 Allowable expenditures include costs associated with the work undertaken on a structural component of a historic building—such as walls, roofs, windows, floors—as well as central air conditioning and heating systems, plumbing and plumbing fixtures, electrical wiring and lighting fixtures, elevators, and other components related to the operation or maintenance of the building.
 Architectural and engineering fees, site survey fees, development fees, and other construction-related costs are also allowable.